kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 The architecture is easier to manipulate mechanically.

-## One Recommended Way Makes Large-Scale Code Generation Safer
+## One Recommended Way Makes Large-Scale Code Generation Safer { #large-scale-codegen }

 Suppose an agent needs to add twenty similar endpoints or migrate fifty services.